What Does a BCBA Do?

 Total fieldwork hours consist of both independent hours without supervision and supervised hours.
 Candidates spend the rest of their fieldwork hours in unrestricted activities focusing on organizational, analytical, and training areas.
 Fieldwork supervisors must meet BACB requirements, including a current Board Certified Behavior Analyst or Board Certified Behavior Analyst-Doctoral (BCBA-D) credential.

-The next step is submitting the BCBA application for certification.
 You must submit your application online through the BACB website, along with documentation proving that you have completed the appropriate degree, required coursework, and supervised fieldwork experience.
-BCBA certification requires a $245 application fee submitted via credit card or mailed check.
+BCBA certification requires a $245 application fee submitted by credit card or mailed check.
 You have 90 days from the time of payment to submit all required documents.

 You have two years from your application approval to take the BCBA certification exam.
 To schedule your exam, you need to create an account with Pearson VUE, which offers regularly scheduled in-person testing dates at sites across the country, and choose an exam date, time, and location.

-The four-hour exam consists of 185 questions covering philosophical foundations, concepts, and principles, analytical content such as measurement and experimental design, and client-centered responsibilities, including assessment, intervention and personnel supervision.
+The four-hour exam comprises 185 questions covering philosophical foundations, concepts, and principles, analytical content, such as measurement and experimental design.
+It also explores client-centered responsibilities, including assessment, intervention and personnel supervision.

 After completing the exam, you will receive a pass/fail report before leaving the testing center.
 You should receive your BCBA certification number in your BACB account within 24 hours of passing the examination and your BCBA certificate in the mail within 4–6 weeks.
 If you did not earn a passing score, the BACB allows you to retake the exam eight times within two years.
 You must pay the $125 appointment fee and a $140 examination retake fee for every attempt.